 What was the reason for this?
 If I had to guess, it was somewhere between:

 - replacing my (and my friends’) gaming hobby with something more productive

 - looking to have a deeper understanding of the technical field I worked in as a not-purely-technical resource

 It did not take long for me to decide I’d move on from the Raspberry Pi and build a proper server with some spare parts.
 Soon after making this decision, I was up and running with a host and some VMs.
 Here is where I’d learn and/or cement my knowledge in Linux, basic networking, DNS, domains, web servers, databases, SSL certs, etc.

-Not long after setting this new server up, I found I’d need something more to do with it than mess around with WordPress or setting up things like our personal Wiki.
-Thus began my HTML, CSS and JS classes… oh, and AZZECO.
+Not long after setting this new server up, I found I’d need something more to do with it than just mess around with WordPress or set up things like our personal Wiki.
+Thus began my journey into HTML, CSS and JS classes… oh, and AZZECO.

-I don’t know if any “member” of AZZECO really knows what it is, but it exists.
+I don’t know if any “member” of AZZECO really knows what it is… but it exists and that’s all anybody really needs to know.
 All it took was the purchase of a domain and we had a proper online presence.
 This paragraph is short because there isn’t really much else to say other than we have a logo.

 AZZECO’s first project was a Discord bot, complete with its own sound commands.
 Meet Pete:

 The coding logic behind Pete was entirely coded by a friend (…as was the public-facing API key which gave Discord admin privileges to a random guy with a bot scraping GitHub for exactly that…), while myself and another tried to help where we could by building an ugly front-end and recording sound clips.
 While the project was entirely hilarious for those of us on the inside, we moved onward to bigger projects.